arskom/spyne/README.rst

 The following are the primary sources of information about spyne:

-* Spyne's home page (that also has the latest documentation) is: http://spyne.io/
+* Spyne's home page is: http://spyne.io/
-* The latest documentation for Spyne can be found at: http://spyne.io/docs
+* The latest documentation for all releases of Spyne can be found at: http://spyne.io/docs
 * The official source code repository is at: https://github.com/arskom/spyne
-* The official spyne discussion forum is at: http://mail.python.org/mailman/listinfo/soap
+* The official spyne discussion forum is at: people@spyne.io.
+Subscribe either via http://lists.spyne.io/listinfo/people or by sending an empty message to: people-subscribe at spyne dot io
 * You can download Spyne releases from `github <http://github.com/arskom/spyne/downloads>`_ or `pypi <http://pypi.python.org/pypi/spyne>`_.